 Video of the Day

 Read More: Check Routing Number Vs. Account Number

 The first nine numbers at the bottom of a personal check make up the routing number, also know as the routing transit number, American Bankers Association number, or ABA number.
 This number identifies the bank on which the check was drawn.

 The routing number will always be nine digits, and it will vary from bank to bank and sometimes between bank branches.
 On both ends of the routing number, printed symbols that look like colons help bank computers recognize it as the routing number.

 Although checks have been used for debt payment since ancient times, numeric identifiers were not added until the American Bankers Association developed a system of routing numbers in 1910.
-According to the ABA's website, routing numbers were designed to "identify check processing endpoints" as the banking system grew nationwide.
+Routing numbers were designed to identify check processing endpoints as the banking system grew nationwide.
 Today, routing numbers are still used for their original purpose, but their role has expanded to allow for electronic checks and online bill payment.